ijbueand/apache-spark/README.md

-# apache-spark
+# Apache Spark Real Estate Analysis
- This project is a Spark program designed to analyze real estate data by location.
+The project is a Spark program designed to analyze real estate data stored in a CSV file.
+The program reads the file, groups the data by location, and calculates the average price per square meter for each location.
+The results are sorted from lowest to highest, allowing the user to identify the most expensive locations.
+The final results are printed to the console and saved as a CSV file.
+The program uses the SparkSession API and Spark DataFrame transformations and actions to perform the analysis.